Gedeon Richter PLC (BUD:RICHTER)

 CEO, Gedeon Richter

--Yeah.
-On the phasing, I'll leave it to, my learned colleagues here to discuss this.
-We'll we have some homework to do on this front, clearly.
-When it comes to MITRA, which, again, I'd like to not call Mithra anymore, it depends on the amount of R and D spend that we allocate to women's health.
-Now, that has a num there are a number of factors, or variables that are still moving.
+Yeah.
+On the phasing, I'll leave it to my learned colleagues here to discuss this.
+We'll, we have some homework to do on this front clearly.
+When it comes to Mithra, which again I would like to not call Mithra anymore, it depends on the amount of R&D spend that we allocate to Women's Health.
+Now, that has a number of factors, or variables that are still moving.
+One is are we going to work with a partner?
+There are a couple of partners who are being who have shown interest in participating in some of those development projects that will generate the spend.
+Second, it matters to what extent externally acquired projects will fill the pipeline and require funding.

-Because we're we we repurchased our own royalty stream.
-So if you add that in to the mix, you see a better picture than what you'd otherwise see.
-So it's, we don't really think of the Belgian entity as a P and L center.
-It's women's health as a P and L center, and that that's what we're optimizing for.
+For now, I can easily promise to you that Mithra will be EBIT generating very soon, unless the pipeline evolves to a speed that requires temporarily funding on top of what's earned from royalties, et cetera.
+You know, it's also please consider that this entity is no longer receiving royalties from us, right?
+We repurchased our own royalty stream.
+If you add that in to the mix, you see a better picture than what you'd otherwise see.
+We don't really think of the Belgian entity as a P&L center.
+It's Women's Health as a P&L center, and that's what we're optimizing for.

 Róbert Réthy

-Head of IR & ESG, Gedeon Richter
+Head of Investor Relations and ESG, Gedeon Richter

 Gábor Orbán